Flobtmkg/linkytracker-deployment/README.md

 A folder named "database" will be created after deployment, it is the location where the datas are persisted on the host disk.

-Commands :
+COMMANDS :
 ----------

-To deploy the application you have install Docker, download this repo, change the values of the ".env" file to fit your system and launch the command : "docker compose up".
+    - To deploy the application you have install Docker, download this repo, change the values of the ".env" file to fit your system and launch the command : "docker compose up".